Cost of Living Comparison Between Montreal and Cold Lake Cost of Living Comparison Between Montreal and Cold Lake

 Rent is clearly cheaper in Cold Lake, especially for central apartments.
 Housing is actually the single biggest factor behind the overall cost gap between these two cities.

-Is eating out cheaper in Montreal or Cold Lake?
+Is eating out cheaper in Montreal or in Cold Lake?

-What are total monthly expenses in Montreal vs Cold Lake?
+What are total monthly expenses in Montreal and in Cold Lake?

-Is $2,500 a realistic budget for Montreal or Cold Lake?
+Is $2,500 a realistic budget for living in Montreal or in Cold Lake?

 Is Montreal or Cold Lake more family-friendly?